Google Analytics 4 for Shopify: complete setup guide 2026

 Click through to the Datastream screen and select Web as the platform.
 Enter your primary Shopify URL, usually yourshop.myshopify.com or your custom domain.

 Important: Enhanced measurement is enabled by default.
 This automatically tracks scrolls, video views, and file downloads.
-For pure e-commerce, you can disable this to keep events clear.
+For pure e-commerce, you can disable this to keep events manageable.

 Note your Measurement ID (format: G-XXXXXXXXXX).
-You will need this for the Shopify link in step 2.
+You will need this for the Shopify integration in step 2.

 Set up cross-domain tracking